-At the lowest level, a helicopter state estimator uses data from an inertial measurement unit (IMU) and a GPS sensor to determine the current position and attitude of the UAV.
-This information is fed into a camera state estimator, together with the current angles of the pan-tilt unit on which color and infrared cameras are mounted, to determine the current camera state.
-The image processing system uses the camera state to determine where the cameras are currently pointing.
-The two video streams can then be analyzed in order to extract vision objects representing hypotheses regarding moving and stationary physical entities, including their approximate positions and velocities.
+At the lowest level, a helicopter state estimation system uses data from inertial measurement unit and GPS sensors to determine the current position and attitude of the helicopter.
+The resulting information is fed into a camera state estimation system, together with the current angles of the pan-tilt unit on which the cameras are mounted, to generate information about the current camera state.
+The image processing system uses the camera state to determine where the camera is currently pointing.
+Video streams from the color and thermal cameras can then be analyzed in order to extract vision objects representing hypotheses regarding moving and stationary physical entities, including their approximate positions and velocities.